Add office photos

 Does Federal Trade Commission have good work-life balance?

-Federal Trade Commission has a work-life balance rating of 3.4 out of 5 based on 9 employee reviews on AmbitionBox.
-11% employees rated Federal Trade Commission 3 or below, while 89% employees rated it 4 or above for work-life balance.
-This rating suggests that while some employees recognize efforts towards work-life balance, there is scope for improvement based on employee feedback.
-We encourage you to read Federal Trade Commission reviews for more details
+Federal Trade Commission has a Work-Life Balance Rating of 3.5 out of 5 based on 9 employee reviews on AmbitionBox.
+89% employees rated Federal Trade Commission 4 or above, while 11% employees rated it 3 or below on work-life balance.
+This indicates that the majority of employees feel a generally balanced work-life experience, with some opportunities for improvement based on the feedback.
+We encourage you to read Federal Trade Commission reviews for more details.

 Is Federal Trade Commission good for career growth?